I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 The jumble of school columns are fixed in place scenery in Old School.
 Understand "column" and "masonry" as the jumble.
 Instead of casting magic missile at the jumble, say "Extreme violence isn't the answer to this one."
 Understand the command "pry" as "open".
 Effect of casting mend at the jumble: record outcome "which - perhaps with an air of smugness - resists all attempt at straightening out"; rule succeeds.

 Pushing or pulling the jumble is a Samson act.
 Instead of a Samson act for the first time, say "It all looks mighty precarious, with the last of the ceiling-work liable to fall, but if you're sure this is what you want..."
-Instead of a Samson act: say "There is a vast, booming series of reports, the inconsequential sound of these jackstraws of stone smashing down against each other: and then the last remaining slab of ceiling-brace falls. "; if the player is not affected by aerial shield begin; say "We could go through a charade of working out [if the player is affected by ironbones]210d8+50[otherwise]420d8+100[end if] damage, but let's simply wind this up in a dignified fashion."; end the game saying "You have been buried"; stop; end if; say "Probably never has 'aerial shield' been put to so formidable a challenge, but the enchantment holds, and as the rubble settles all about the yard you half-collapse, trying to catch your breath.
+Instead of a Samson act: say "There is a vast, booming series of reports, the inconsequential sound of these jackstraws of stone smashing down against each other: and then the last remaining slab of ceiling-brace falls. "; unless the player is affected by aerial shield begin; say "We could go through a charade of working out [if the player is affected by ironbones]210d8+50[otherwise]420d8+100[end if] damage, but let's simply wind this up in a dignified fashion."; end the game saying "You have been buried"; stop; end unless; say "Probably never has 'aerial shield' been put to so formidable a challenge, but the enchantment holds, and as the rubble settles all about the yard you half-collapse, trying to catch your breath.

 That was Old School."; remove the jumble from play; award 14 points.